rodrigoschaer/rodrigoschaer/README.md

 ## About me!

 Making the most of my time to become a better Software Engineer.
-Currently Jr. Software Engineer at Cora Bank.
+Currently Jr. Software Engineer at [Cora](https://conta.cora.com.br/p/g/s/conta-digital/v2/).

  In my journey on becoming a better software engineer, I've been focusing in front end development through react applications.